4ms/stm32mp1-baremetal/README.md

 /dev/sdX /tmp/sdcard_root` or use some other path where you mount things.
 Then copy the file as above.

 **Make sure the file is named `a7-main.uimg` on the SD card.
-U-boot looks for a file with this exact name, in the root dir of a FAT32 filesystem on partition 4.**
+U-Boot looks for a file with this exact name, in the root dir of a FAT32 filesystem on partition 4.**

 There's also a script to copy the file.
 Really, it's worthless except it shows you the before/after file sizes: